Width and height of images

 The "Show full width on mobile devices" checkbox on the image setting window controls whether images are automatically scaled to fit the entire width of small screens.

 Showing images full width on small screens is best practice with the exception of small images such as social media icons or logos that shouldn't be scaled up.

 For example if you have an image that you don't want to scale up on mobile screens you must ensure that the image file is no wider than 300px.
 Click the "reset" icon to find out how wide the image file is.
 If it's wider than 300px then you should go back to the image library and select the "Choose resized" option where you can resize the image.

 Centre aligning images

 To centre align an image click next to the image and click the centre align icon in the toolbar.
-This will centre the paragraph with the image as part of the paragraph.
+This will centre the paragraph that contains the image.